 Three Options for Measuring Software Ease of Use

 I’ve continued to refine my checklist of items for scoring demand generation vendors on "ease of use for basic functions".
-Results are promising in that my draft rankings agree with my intuitive sense of where different vendors fall on the continuum. m hoping to release something towards the end of this week, but won’t make any promises.
+Results are promising in that my draft rankings agree with my intuitive sense of where different vendors fall on the continuum.
+This should help clarify why I’ve chosen the path I’m following.
+First, let’s set some criteria.

 CUSTOMER EXPERIENCE MATRIX | TUESDAY, FEBRUARY 24, 2009